Wonderful Places in Iran to Visit

 The world mostly knows Iran by Persepolis and Pasargadae, both are UNESCO world heritages.
-Persepolis built by Darius I the king of kings as the ceremonial capital of Achaemenid Empire in 518 B.C.
-The gorgeous reliefs and impressive gateways and columns will give you the sense of how grand this empire was.
-Persepolis originally named Parsa is located 62km from Shiraz.
+Persepolis was built by Darius I the king of kings as the ceremonial capital of the Achaemenid Empire in 518 B.C.
+The gorgeous reliefs and impressive gateways and columns will give you a sense of how grand this empire was.
+Persepolis originally named Parsa has located 62km from Shiraz.

-Our next suggestion is one of the most attractive cities of Iran, Isfahan.
-Isfahan was the capital during Safavid Dynasty, so the entire city has a magnificent architecture.
-The masterpiece of Isfahan is Naghsh-e Jahan Square (Imam Square).
-It is a UNESCO world heritage and is the world’s second largest square.
-The dome of Sheikh Lotfolah Mosque in the square changes colors from pink cream at the dawn to turquoise toward the sunset.
+Our next suggestion is one of the most attractive cities in Iran, Isfahan.
+Isfahan was the capital during Safavid Dynasty, so the entire city has magnificent architecture.
+The masterpiece of Isfahan is Naghshe Jahan Square (Imam Square).
+It is a UNESCO world heritage and is the world’s second-largest square.
+The dome of Sheikh Lotfollah Mosque in the square changes colors from pink cream at the dawn to turquoise toward the sunset.

-There is a city in central Iran that is known as the magnificent oasis of desert.
+There is a city in central Iran that is known as the magnificent oasis of the desert.
 The beautiful Yazd with its adobe houses is a forest of wind towers.
-Wind towers capture the wind and direct it in to the building for natural ventilation.
-The wind towers keep the houses cool in the hottest days of the year.
+Wind towers capture the wind and direct it into the building for natural ventilation.
+The wind towers keep the houses cool on the hottest days of the year.

-There is a mosque in the suburbs of Nishabur city that is greatly unique not only in Iran but also in the world, because it is completely made of wood.
-Even though this mosque is built by wood only, it resists earthquakes up to 8 Richter.
+There is a mosque in the suburbs of Nishabur city that is greatly unique not only in Iran but also in the world because it is completely made of wood.
+Even though this mosque is built of wood only, it resists earthquakes up to 8 Richter.
 The trays used in this mosque and faucets are made of wood as well.
-The woods have been processed to resist termite and decay.
+The woods have been processed to resist termites and decay.

-One of the oldest churches in the world is located in the Jolfa region close to Tabriz on North West of Iran.
-The Armenian Monastic Ensembles consists of St Thaddeus and St Stepanos and the Chapel of Dzordzo dates back to seventh century.
+One of the oldest churches in the world is located in the Jolfa region close to Tabriz in North West of Iran.
+The Armenian Monastic Ensembles consist of St Thaddeus and St Stepanos and the Chapel of Dzordzo dates back to the seventh century.
 This UNESCO world heritage is very valuable in terms of Armenian architecture and decorations.

 Chogha Zanbil, the oldest existing Ziggurat in the world, is in the Khuzestan province of Iran.
 This steppe temple is a UNESCO world heritage and dates back to 3300 years ago.
 Chogha Zanbil was destroyed in 640 BC and was covered by sand until 1935.